sony/sonyflake/README.md

 - The lifetime (174 years) is longer than that of Snowflake (69 years)
 - It can work in more distributed machines (2^16) than Snowflake (2^10)
-- It can generate 2^8 IDs per 10 msec at most in a single machine/thread (fewer than Snowflake)
+- It can generate 2^8 IDs per 10 msec at most in a single instance (fewer than Snowflake)

-However, if you want more generation rate in a single host, you can easily run multiple Sonyflake ID generators concurrently using goroutines.
+However, if you want more generation rate in a single host, you can easily run multiple Sonyflake instances parallelly using goroutines.

 Installation
 ------------